This is part one in the series How to double your personal productivity.

 DonÂ´t put of answering emails for days or you might forget them.
 Clean out the ones you donÂ´t need.

-Defragment your computer, remove the programs you never use, use a program like Ad-aware to remove spyware.
+Defragment your computer, remove the programs you never use, use a program to remove spyware.
 And clean up your desktop, delete what you donÂ´t need and organize what you need in folders.

 Declutter your life